llmariner/llmariner/provision/local-cpu-only-multi-cluster/README.md

-# Multi Cluster Deployment Testing
+# Multi cluster deployment with two Kind clusters

-This directory contains scripts and config files for testing multi-cluster deployment.
+This directory contains scripts and config files for demonstrating multi-cluster deployment using two Kind clusters.

 To deploy: